 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe of angel hair pasta with tomatoes and basil is purported to be similar to the one served at Olive Garden restaurants.
-Many readers agree that this is very similar — if not an exact clone — to the famous restaurant dish.
+Many readers agree that this is very similar—if not an exact clone—to the famous restaurant dish.
 One reader suggests a little balsamic vinegar in the sauce.
 See the tips and variations section for that tip and some additional ingredients and substitutions.

-Capellini is angel hair pasta (literal translation: little hairs) and Pomodoro is the Italian word for tomato.
+Capellini is angel hair pasta (literal translation: little hairs), and Pomodoro is the Italian word for tomato.

-You can use canned tomatoes in the dish, but it is fantastic with garden fresh tomatoes.
+You can use canned tomatoes in the dish, but it is fantastic with fresh garden tomatoes.
 If you are lucky enough to have a garden with an abundance of fresh tomatoes and basil, this recipe is an excellent choice.

 - 1/3 cup extra-virgin olive oil